History of life

-Algae-like multicellular land plants are dated back even to about 1 billion years ago, although evidence suggests that microorganisms formed the earliest terrestrial ecosystems, at least 2.7 Ga.
+While microorganisms formed the earliest terrestrial ecosystems at least 2.7 Ga, the evolution of plants from freshwater green algae dates back to about 1 billion years ago.
 Microorganisms are thought to have paved the way for the inception of land plants in the Ordovician period.
-Land plants were so successful that they are thought to have contributed to the Late Devonian extinction event.
-(The long causal chain implied seems to involve (1) the success of early tree archaeopteris drew down CO2 levels, leading to global cooling and lowered sea levels, (2) roots of archeopteris fostered soil development which increased rock weathering, and the subsequent nutrient run-off may have triggered algal blooms resulting in anoxic events which caused marine-life die-offs.
-Marine species were the primary victims of the Late Devonian extinction.)
+Land plants were so successful that they are thought to have contributed to the Late Devonian extinction event as early tree Archaeopteris drew down CO2 levels, leading to global cooling and lowered sea levels, while their roots increased rock weathering and nutrient run-offs which may have triggered algal bloom anoxic events.